 Before getting into this discussion, some background information is warranted on how compressor impellers are currently manufactured.
 Industrial centrifugal compressors use fairly standardized casing, sealing, and rotor support elements, but their internal flow path must be customized for a specific application.
 To accomplish this, the compressor manufacturer usually develops families of impellers that are optimized for certain head and flow ranges.
-Some manufacturers will further scale, crop, or otherwise adjust the bases designs.
-So, what are the current processes to manufacture and assembling compressor impellers?
+Some manufacturers will further scale, crop, or otherwise adjust the base designs.
+So, what are the current processes for manufacturing and assembling compressor impellers?

 The key components of an impeller are the hub, the shroud, and the blades which, when assembled, are mounted on the compressor shaft or form part of the shaft.
 These components can be fabricated either in individual pieces or as single, two, or three-piece assemblies using:

 1. Machining (2D or 3D) from multi-axis milling, drilling, or turning.
 The most advanced is 5-axis machining which allows for the fabrication of complex shapes using subtractive manufacturing for almost all commonly used construction metals.

 2. Electrical Discharge Machining (EDM), which is a newer subtractive technology that is relatively slow and expensive but highly accurate.
 It produces accurate representations of a desired impeller geometry and can be used for most metals.

 3. Conventional casting which requires a carefully executed molten metal pouring and cooldown process.
 Casting methods allow an efficient production of identical impellers.

 4. Investment casting, a highly accurate process that produces quality individual impellers or components.
 It is seldom used for very large pieces.